adaltas/node-each/README.md

 The first argument passed to the `error` event callback is an error instance.
 In `sequential` mode, it is always the error that was thrown by the failed item callback.
 In `parallel` and `concurrent` modes, there may be more than one event thrown asynchrously.
-In such case, the error has a generic message such as `Multiple error $count` and the property `.errors` is an array giving access to each individual error.
+In such case, the error has the generic message such as `Multiple errors $count` and the property `.errors` is an array giving access to each individual error.

 It is possible to know the number of successful item callbacks in the `both` event by substracting the number of run callbacks provided as the second argument to the number of errors provided as the first argument.